 Ability to react quickly and accurately in emergency situations.

-Ability to listen well and communicate effectively with children ages 5-15 years of age and with parents.
+Ability to listen well and communicate effectively with children ages 5-18 and with parents.

 Ability to promote and provide a quality program.